shuyunli23/IntelliFlow/README.md

 [![LangGraph](https://img.shields.io/badge/LangGraph-powered-orange.svg)](https://langchain.ai/docs/langgraph)
 [![PostgreSQL + pgvector](https://img.shields.io/badge/Database-PostgreSQL%20%26%20pgvector-blue.svg)](https://github.com/pgvector/pgvector)

 **IntelliFlow** is a powerful and scalable framework for Retrieval-Augmented Generation (RAG) and Agentic AI.
-This is not just a simple Q&A bot; it's a sophisticated system featuring a **dynamic workflow, self-correction capabilities, and the ability to use tools**.
+This is not just a simple Q&A bot; it's a sophisticated system featuring a **dynamic workflow, self-correcting capabilities, and the ability to use tools**.

-The project is powered by **LangGraph**, implementing a complex, cyclical reasoning process that allows the agent to **analyze, rewrite, route, retrieve, generate, and finally, reflect** on the quality of its output.
-If the answer is subpar, it automatically retries to improve accuracy.
+The project is powered by **LangGraph**, implementing a complex, cyclical reasoning process.
+This allows the agent to **analyze, rewrite, route, retrieve, generate, and finally, reflect** on the quality of its output.
+If an answer is subpar, the agent automatically refines its search strategy and retries, ensuring a higher quality final response.

 ![IntelliFlow UI Demo](https://path-to-your-demo-gif.gif)
 *(A short GIF demonstrating the UI and features is highly recommended here)*

 ## ✨ Core Features

-- **🧠 Agentic Workflow (Powered by LangGraph)**:
+- **🧠 Advanced Agentic Workflow (Powered by LangGraph)**:
   - **Query Analysis**: Automatically identifies the user's intent (e.g., knowledge query, weather request, or general chat).
-  - **Query Rewriting**: Optimizes the user's input for better retrieval and generation results.
+  - **Adaptive Query Rewriting**: Optimizes the user's input for better retrieval.
+In the retry loop, it uses targeted suggestions to refine the query, rather than just appending text.
   - **Dynamic Routing**: Intelligently dispatches tasks to the document retriever, external tools, or a direct generation module based on the query type.
   - **Reflection & Self-Correction**: After generating an answer, the agent evaluates its quality.
-If deemed insufficient, it enters a retry loop, adjusting its strategy to produce a better response.
+If deemed insufficient, it generates **concrete suggestions on how to improve the search query** and enters a retry loop.

 - **📚 Intelligent RAG Pipeline**:
   - **Threshold + Top-K Hybrid Retrieval**: First, it attempts to retrieve documents above a specific similarity threshold.
 If none are found, it automatically **falls back** to returning the top-K most similar documents, ensuring you always get the most relevant context available.
   - **Persistent Vector Store**: Utilizes **PostgreSQL + pgvector** as an enterprise-grade vector database that is stable, reliable, and scalable.
   - **Multi-Format Support**: Natively handles PDF and TXT document uploads.

-- **🛠️ External Tool Integration**:
+- **🛠️ Extensible Tool Integration**:
   - Comes with a built-in **real-time weather query tool** (using the Amap API) to showcase the agent's ability to interact with the outside world.
-  - The framework is easily extensible, allowing you to integrate more custom tools (e.g., calculators, search engines, API callers).
+  - The framework is designed for easy extension with more custom tools (e.g., calculators, search engines, API callers).

 - **🔍 Transparent Reasoning Process**:
-  - Users can opt to view the AI's "thinking process" in real-time on the interface.
+  - Users can opt to view the AI's "thinking process" in real-time.
 This enhances trust and provides invaluable insights for debugging and optimization.

 - **🚀 Modern & Scalable Tech Stack**:
   - **Backend**: Python, LangChain, LangGraph